jadabrenon/latin102portfolio/translation3.md

 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

 The passage is enhanced by diction when Hyginus names each of the individual horses, which suggests just how difficult it was for Hercules to kill each and every one of them.
 Also, Hyginus uses the irregular comparitive of *maiorem* which allows us to conclude that Jupiter helped him clean the stall for the majority of the time.
 This choice helps us achieve a much stronger awareness of the situation as it indicates just how much Jupiter helped in cleaning the manure.

+D. Translation 3

+Hercules cleaned the stable of King Augeas from the dung in a single day, he cleansed the greater part of it with jupietr as his helper: Since the river had been let in, he cleaned away all the dung.

+Hercules led the bull alive, with whom Pasiphae layed with, from the island of Crete to Mycenae.

+Hercules killed Diomedes, the King of Thrace, and his four horses, who ate human flesh, with the slave Abderus.
+The hourses were named Podargus, Lampon, Xanthus and Dinus.